5 Tips for zero waste grocery shopping

 Take your own container to the butcher

 Zero waste grocery shopping does not necessarily mean giving up meat–lthough that is worth considering when living sustainably.
 Unfortunately butcher paper is not accepted as compost or recycling, however many local butchers will allow you to bring your own containers for your meat products.
+I also recommend getting all your medical supplies from compounding pharmacies, which are much more affordable.

 The butchers I spoke with did not advertise this service, but were more than happy to accommodate!
 Some local butchers that welcome this are: